 Last Updated on May 19, 2020 by Chef Mireille

-Bojo – Suriname Style Gluten Free Cassava Cake is a common root vegetable cake throughout the Caribbean, where it is more commonly known as pone.
-This grain free dessert is perfect for dessert or even for a sweet breakfast.
+Bojo – Suriname Style Gluten Free Cassava Cake is a common root vegetable cake made throughout the Caribbean and parts of South America, where it is more commonly known as pone.
+This grain free cake is perfect for dessert or even for a sweet breakfast.

 DISCLAIMER: This website includes affiliate links.
 You don’t pay a penny more, but I earn a small commission to keep this site going with delicious content!